liygcheng/PyrResNet/README.md

 ## Getting Started
 ### Installation
-- Install PyTorch 0.4+ and torchvision from http://pytorch.org and other dependencies.
+- Install PyTorch and torchvision from http://pytorch.org and other dependencies.
 You can install all the dependencies by
 ```bash
 pip install -r requirements.txt
 ```
+**Note**: The current software does not update with the newest PyTorch version, some warnings may exist.

 - Clone this repo:
 ```bash
 git clone https://github.com/liygcheng/PyrResNet.git